Book An Appointment

 To tell the difference take a magnifying glass and inspect your gemstone.
 In good lighting, you should be able to see tiny imperfections throughout the stone if the diamond is real.
 If you don’t see any imperfections, it likely means that the diamond is not real.

 If you have access to a black light, you can tell if a diamond is real very quickly.
 In a dark room, turn on the black light and hold up your stone.
 A large percentage of real diamonds turn a shade of blue under UV lighting because of the minerals inside the stone.
 Fake diamonds, on the other hand, will light a yellow, grey, or green shade.
 This drastic difference in fluorescence makes it easy to tell the difference between a real or fake stone.
+For those seeking authenticity, consider exploring customized Phoenix diamond rings to ensure you get a genuine and exquisite piece.

-5. Real diamonds don’t fog up as long.
+5. Real diamonds don’t fog up as long

 6. What does it mean if a gem turns brown, then maybe green or yellow during the test?